Utilities · FY2025 10‑K ↗ NEE · NYSE

 $12.5B

-Operating cash flow has grown steadily.
-Net debt has grown faster.
-Both numbers are in billions of dollars.
+Operating cash flow in billions of dollars.
+Source: XBRL filings.

 milestone

-The company's total shareholder return over the five years ended December 31, 2025 was approximately 18.2%.
-Over the same period, the S&P 500 returned 96.2% and the S&P 500 Utilities index returned 59.1%.
-That gap matters because NextEra has spent those five years borrowing and building at a pace almost without equal in the US energy sector, yet the returns to shareholders have lagged both the broad market and its own industry peers.
+The total shareholder return for the five years ended December 31, 2025 was approximately 18.2%.
+Over the same period the S&P 500 returned 96.2% and the S&P 500 Utilities index returned 59.1%.
+NextEra's returns lagged both the broader market and even its own utility sector peers over this stretch.
+That gap is the market's way of expressing uncertainty about whether the clean energy growth story will be as profitable as the company's scale suggests it should be.

 The Bet